TRON-US/eCommerce-hello-world/README.md

 - Once you have installed the TronLink extension, you should see it in the top right of your Chrome browser along with any other extensions you may have
 - Click on the extension to set up your account:

   1. The TronLink popup will require you to create a password.
-Be sure to store this password as this is the easiest way to access your account.
+Be sure to store this password as this is the easiest way to access TronLink.
 Follow the instructions provided and click on "Continue".
   2. You should see two options here: first to create an account and second to restore an account.
 Once you have created your wallet, you will be able to restore it in the future by using your unique generated mnemonic or you private key.
 Both of these should be stored securely and privately as these can grant access to you account to anyone who knows them.
   3. Click on "Create account" to create a new account.
   4. TronLink will prompt you to create an account name.
 This is an easy way for you to distinguish accounts in your wallet instead of relying on the public key.
 Click on "Continue" after you have chosen an account name.